parcel-bundler/website/src/plugin-system/logger.md

 ## Diagnostics

-A diagnostic is a JavaScript object with a predefined set of properties that are required to create a useful log message, this can be anything from a verbose message to an error.
-This object includes a message, information about the file, a codeframe, error information and hints on how to potentially resolve the issue.
+A `Diagnostic` is a JavaScript object with a predefined set of properties that are required to create a useful log message, this can be anything from a verbose message to an error.
+This object can includes a message, information about the file, a codeframe, error information and hints on how to potentially resolve the issue.

 ### The properties of a Diagnostic